CM-Well/CM-Well/server/cmwell-docs/cmwell-infodocs/API.Update.DeleteASingleInfoton.md

 ## Notes ##

 * CM-Well returns a "success" status code even if the infoton you requested to delete doesn't exist.
 * Applying the DELETE command to an infoton actually just marks the infoton as deleted, but leaves it in CM-Well storage.
-If you need to permanently remove infotons from CM-Well, please contact the CM-Well support team.
+If you need to permanently remove infotons from CM-Well, see the purge operation.
 * When the **recursive** flag is used, the request may fail if there are too many descendants to delete in a reasonable amount of time.

 ## Related Topics ##